 Cronulla Beach is also one of the only beaches Sydney has that you can access by train right from Town Hall or Central Station, so getting here is a breeze.

-If you have time make sure you check out the massive sea cliffs at nearby Royal National Park, or you can even continue further south to check out some of the epic Kiama beaches.
+Visit the Royal National Park as a day trip from Sydney, or you can even continue further south to check out some of the epic Kiama beaches.

 Our Wrap Up of the Best Beaches in Sydney

 Of course we have barely scraped the surface of all the best beaches in Sydney, and the longer you are here the more you will discover.
 But we hope this list will keep you busy for a while!

 The best beaches in Sydney all have something different to offer, depending on whether you want to surf, relax, sun bathe, hike, try some water sports, get away from the crowds or embrace the beach culture.